- Master of Science, Genetic Counseling - Arcadia University

 - American Board of Genetic Counseling

 Corbman also works with FORCE (Facing Our Risk of Cancer Empowered), a national support group for individuals with hereditary risk for breast and ovarian cancer.
 She has presented research on genetic counseling, and her work is also published in academic journals.

-At CTCA, Corbman facilitates genetic testing and works with patients to interpret test results, information that may be useful in making treatment and screening decisions.
-As patients share their family history with her, Corbman assesses the risk of hereditary cancer.
-Continuing to see patients after her work with them is completed has been a particularly rewarding part of her experience at CTCA.
+Establishing long term relationships with patients has been a particularly rewarding part of her experience at CTCA.
 “I enjoy following their progress and continuing to be helpful to them and their families,” says Corbman.

 Outside of her work, Corbman also enjoys contra dancing, swimming, walking, and cooking.
 Most recently, she’s been practicing photography, an art that is also helping her explore the sites of Philadelphia.

 Patient ratings and comments

 Star ratings and comments are only available for medical, radiation and gynecologic oncologists.
 Gynecologic surgical offerings are not included at this time due to a different survey tool required to evaluate these services.
 CTCA uses a validated Press Ganey® survey, which captures patient experience feedback for the primary oncology services of chemotherapy and radiation therapy.
 Following industry best practice, star ratings and comments are only published for physicians with a minimum of 30 completed patient surveys.